 Which dry shampoo is the best?

-To be honest, it truly depends on your hair.
-I know you don’t want to hear that, but we don’t all have the same hair texture, color, or other qualities that can make or break a dry shampoo.
+To be honest, whether a dry shampoo is best truly depends on your hair.
+We don’t all have the same hair texture, color, or other hair qualities that can make or break the effectiveness.

-Bottom line: If you’re committed to finding a dry shampoo for traveling, you’ll likely have to test a few before you find the one that works best with your hair.
+Bottom line: If you’re committed to finding a dry shampoo, you might have to test a few before you find one that works well with your hair type.

 My favorite dry shampoos

 OK, so now that my disclaimer about hair types is out of the way, I’ll fill you in on which dry shampoos are my favorite.